 survive predation, like most other geckos do, this species also allows its skin to break away from its body, to make its escape.

 Skin-shedding Gecko (Gehyra mutilata) is one of the more common species in Bali (Indonesia), where this photo was taken.

 This species is often found in, and around houses and other buildings

-Geckos in the Dtella genus (Gehyra) are often confused withe the introduced Asian House Gecko Hemidactylus frenatus which they sometimes live alongside, however Dtellas have smooth skin, whereas Asian house Geckos have small spines on their tail (unless it has been regrown) and tubercles (small bumps) on their bodies.
+Geckos in the Dtella genus (Gehyra) are often confused with the introduced Asian House Gecko (Hemidactylus frenatus) which they sometimes live alongside, however Dtellas have smooth skin, whereas Asian house Geckos have small spines on their tail (unless it has been regrown) and tubercles (small bumps) on their bodies.

 Copyright 2022 John Fowler, Rachel Barnes and John Hollister.
 All rights reserved.
 Reproduction or re-use of information or materials from this web site is strictly prohibited and against international law.